 Creation of such trust or trusts as may be necessary.

 Sponsorship of a program of group insurance coverage for its annual, life and associate members.
-The Executive Council of the Association may, for and on behalf of the Association, enter into trust agreements pursuant to which trustees shall
+The Board of Directors of the Association may, for and on behalf of the Association, enter into trust agreements pursuant to which trustees shall

 administer insurance programs and invest the portion of divisible surplus, if any, attributable to any group insurance policies; and

 Sponsorship of program(s) in support of group travel for its members.
-Such travel program(s) shall be administered by the Executive Council and managed by the Executive Director of the Association.
+Such travel program(s) shall be administered by the Board of Directors and managed by the Executive Director of the Association.

 Section 4.
 Restrictions on the Disposition of Assets